 A location order may be applied if your ex-partner moves without your permission and you do not know where they are located but think they are in Australia.
 This will allow the Court to order government agencies and individuals to provide any information they may have on the whereabouts of your children.

 We are here to help

-At Fourtree Lawyers we aim to help you resolve relocation issues quickly, cost-effectively and preferably out of court.
-We can help you navigate any issues that may arise when you are looking to move away with your children.
+At Fourtree Lawyers, we aim to help you resolve relocation issues quickly, cost-effectively and preferably out of court.
+We can help you navigate any issues that may arise when looking to move away with your children.
 Contact one of our Family Law Specialists on 1300 529 444 or fill in a contact form to arrange a free conference with a solicitor today.